 What’s in a pre-nuptial agreement?
 What’s the purpose of it?
 Is it all about expectation of failure, or does it deal with more positive issues and can it feel good, not bad, to negotiate all the terms and make your decisions together?
 See the checklist in my book, “Just in Case!
 Lose your heart, not your mind” for the essential elements of a pre-nuptial agreement.

-Find a decent lawyer.
+Next, find a divorce lawyer.
 Look for one who has negotiated many pre-nuptial agreements and will make sure that yours covers all the bases, complies with all laws, and will stand up to the test of time.
 Also, an experienced attorney will know what you should fight over and what is unreasonable.
 Whomever you find, be sure to check that lawyer’s background and look him/her up on websites that rate law firms and lawyers and provide client testimonials.

 I don’t discount for a minute the difficulty of bringing the subject of these agreements up with your partner in the first place.
 You might need to get help with just that, to start with.
 Pre-marital counseling would be a good place to broach the subject or with a trusted and wise friend or family member who can you can consult about not just the need for a pre-nuptial agreement but the best way to bring the subject up with your partner.
 Think about the initiation of the process very carefully, and lay the groundwork with thought and care before you start.